improdead/Vector-roblox/Vector.md

 Alignment notes
 - Match: All “action” tools in schemas have corresponding plugin handlers, except `show_diff` (web‑only preview tool, mapped to proposals).
-- Plugin‑only reads: `get_properties.lua`, `list_children.lua` exist but are not wired in the web tool schema or orchestrator yet.
+- Context reads: `get_properties` and `list_children` flow through the tool schema; the orchestrator answers from the cached scene graph so repeated calls stay deterministic.
 - Web‑only: `show_diff` exists in schemas/orchestrator for diff preview; no plugin tool required because plugin renders diffs from proposals.

 Duplicates (expected)